bytedeco/gradle-javacpp/README.md

 ### The Build Plugin
 To understand how [JavaCPP](https://github.com/bytedeco/javacpp) is meant to be used, one should first take a look at the [Mapping Recipes for C/C++ Libraries](https://github.com/bytedeco/javacpp/wiki/Mapping-Recipes), but a high-level overview of the [Basic Architecture](https://github.com/bytedeco/javacpp/wiki/Basic-Architecture) is also available to understand the bigger picture.

 Once comfortable enough with the command line interface, the build plugin for Gradle can be used to integrate easily that workflow as part of `build.gradle` as shown below.
-By default, it creates a `javacppJar` task that archives the native libraries into a separate JAR file and sets its classifier to `$javacppPlatform`, while excluding those files from the default `jar` task.
+By default, for Java libraries and applications, it creates a `javacppJar` task that archives the native libraries into a separate JAR file and sets its classifier to `$javacppPlatform`, while excluding those files from the default `jar` task.
 To customize the behavior, there are properties that can be modified and whose documentation is available as part of the source code in these files:

  * [`BuildTask.java`](src/main/java/org/bytedeco/gradle/javacpp/BuildTask.java)
  * [`BuildPlugin.java`](src/main/java/org/bytedeco/gradle/javacpp/BuildPlugin.java)